AckeeCZ/anko-constraint-layout/README.md

     // added views here won't have generated ids

     generateIds = true
-    // added views here will once again have generated ids, unless id has been assigned during its creation }
+    // added views here will once again have generated ids, unless id has been assigned during their creation }
 ```

 Also, do NOT change ids of views after they have been added to the ConstraintLayout.
 ConstrainLayout
-internally saves references to its views via view's id when it has been added.
+internally stores references to its views via views' id when they have been added.
 Changing view's id
 and referencing it through its new id will not work and the view will most likely not even get displayed.

 ## Sample

-Sample app with can be found in `app` module.
+Sample app can be found in `app` module.

 ## Dependencies